May —

 Over the summer of 2024 I developed a program to generate a zoom of the Mandelbrot set in parallel using the Open Message Passing Interface (Open MPI) and the GNU Multiple Precision Floating-Point Reliable Library (GNU MPFR).
 I used the sender/receiver communication model to distribute frames to each process.
-As MPI doesn't support sending MPFR types, the bytes are manually dumped into a buffer and reconstructed on the receivers end.
+As MPI doesn't support sending MPFR types, the bytes are manually dumped into a buffer and reconstructed on the reciving end.
 This was my first project using MPI, and it is really fun and challenging to develop.
-It makes some beautiful videos.
+It makes some beautiful videos and it is amazing how fast it is.
 The media to the left was created using Texas A&M's high performance computing resources.

 Over the spring semester of 2024, I participated in the directed reading program in the mathematics department at Texas A&M University.
 I read Sipser's book titled "Introduction to the Theory of Computation."
 My mentor was Ben Warren.
 Our product for the semester was to give a presentation on a subject in our book that interested us.
 I gave an introductory talk on undecidability and Turing machines, linked to the left.
 Overall it was a great experience, and I highly recommend it.